Ongoing support

 Deprecations and breaking changes go unnoticed until your integration fails.

-A third-party outage happens and no one knows which parts of your system are affected.
+A third-party service pushes an update and no one knows which parts of your system are affected.

 No one connects the dots

-Status pages tell you a service is down.
-They don’t tell you what it means for your build.
+Changelogs tell you something changed.
+They don't tell you what it means for your build.

 “The most expensive problems are the ones you discover too late.”